aureus123/catalogs/jeha3/paper.md

 This paper extends the preliminary results reported in Severin & Sevilla [3], focusing now on the complete first volume of the *Córdoba Durchmusterung* [4] and on additional catalogs processed since then.

-As a byproduct of the comparison process, the tools described here also produce machine-readable cross-identification tables linking each historical catalog to modern references (PPM, HD, SAO) and old as well (CD and CPD).
+As a byproduct of the comparison process, the tools described here also produce machine-readable cross-identification tables linking each historical catalog to modern references (PPM, HD, SAO) and old ones as well (CD and CPD).
 These tables, summarized in Section 4.7, are provided alongside the corrected catalogs in the public repository and may serve as an independent resource for historical research.
 Notably, one of these catalogs — Gould's Zone Catalog (ZC), a preliminary record of Córdoba zone observations that was never digitized — is made accessible for the first time in machine-readable form through the cross-identifications inherited from available old catalogs (Section 4.8).

 ---